What 82% of Leaders Get Wrong

 If individuals have given little thought to becoming a manager, it is very likely they have given little thought to what it means to be a leader.
 These managers performed well enough as a first-level manager to follow the natural progression to move into a mid-level leader role.
 The problem is they arrive with little or no idea of what it takes to succeed at that next level.
 In a mid-level leader role, just achieving performance goals is not sufficient to be effective.
 The real challenge is how to lead people to perform in a way that increases their ability to do it themselves.

-Mid-level leaders need a clear vision on what they are trying to accomplish as a leader, as well as a solid game plan to utilize their talents to achieve and sustain that vision.
+Mid-level leaders need a clear vision on what they are trying to accomplish as a leader, as well as a solid game plan to utilise their talents to achieve and sustain that vision.

-Research has shown that all employees, no matter what generation, have five questions that need to be answered before they experience true performance with fulfillment.
-We have converted these questions to five essential leadership practices: Direction, Goals, Feedback, Recognition, and Support.
+Research has shown that all employees, no matter what generation, have five questions that need to be answered before they experience true performance with fulfilment.
+We have converted these questions to five essential leadership practises: Direction, Goals, Feedback, Recognition, and Support.

-These key leadership practices provide the leader with a process to create a positive work environment in which performance with fulfillment flourishes.
-Being intentional in using all five practices engages others and creates a two-way dialogue around the “what” and the “how,” and, most importantly, the “why.”
+These key leadership practises provide the leader with a process to create a positive work environment in which performance with fulfilment flourishes.
+Being intentional in using all five practises engages others and creates a two-way dialogue around the “what” and the “how,” and, most importantly, the “why.”

 1. Direction—Where are we going?

-In the context of driving strategy and creating an environment of performance with fulfillment, we express direction as an equation.
+In the context of driving strategy and creating an environment of performance with fulfilment, we express direction as an equation.
 Direction equals vision plus strategy.

 Strategy is the blueprint, or broad plan, for achieving the company’s vision.
 If the vision reflects what the company strives to be, the strategy reflects how the company is going to get there.
 The strategy must shift as environmental drivers change, so it tends to be very flexible.